BRIEF-Monnari Trade registers two new wholly-owned units

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Registers two new wholly-owned units Modern Look sp. z o.o. and Modern Trend sp. z o.o., with 5,000 Polish zlotys of capital each
+* Said on Wednesday that it registered two new wholly-owned units Modern Fashioner Sp. z o.o. and Modern Styles Sp. z o.o. with 5,000 zlotys ($1,400) capital each

-* Main business target of new units is to support company in its commercial activity Source text for Eikon: Further company coverage: (gdynia.newsroom@thomsonreuters.com; +48 58 698 3920)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)